-The Office of Disability Services (ODS) is committed to ensuring that all information and communication pertaining to a student’s disability is maintained as confidential as required or permitted by law.
+The Student Access Center (SAC) is committed to ensuring that all information and communication pertaining to a student’s disability is maintained as confidential as required or permitted by law.

 The following guidelines about the treatment of such information have been adopted by the office and will be shared with students.
 These guidelines incorporate relevant state and federal regulations.

 - No one will have immediate access to student files in SAC except for office personnel.
 Any information regarding a disability is considered confidential and will be shared only with others within the university who have a legitimate educational interest.